Ninth chord: Dominant ninth chord

-There is a difference between a major ninth chord and a dominant ninth chord.
-A dominant ninth is the combination of a dominant chord (with a minor seventh) and a major ninth.
-A major ninth chord (e.g., Cmaj^{9}), as an extended chord, adds the major seventh along with the ninth to the major triad.
-Thus, a Cmaj^{9} consists of C, E, G, B and D. When the symbol "9" is not preceded by the word "major" or "maj" (e.g., C^{9}), the chord is a dominant ninth.
-That is, the implied seventh chord is a dominant seventh, i.e. a major triad plus the minor seventh, to which the ninth is added: e.g., a C^{9} consists of C, E, G, B♭ and D. C dominant ninth (C^{9}) would usually be expected to resolve to an F major chord (the implied key, C being the dominant of F).
+A dominant ninth chord is a dominant seventh chord plus a major ninth above the root.
+For instance, a C dominant ninth chord (C^{9}) consists of the notes C–E–G–B♭–D.

+When the symbol "9" is not preceded by the word "major" or "maj" (e.g., C^{9}), the chord is a dominant ninth.
 The ninth is commonly chromatically altered by half-step either up or down to create more tension and dissonance.
 Fétis tuned the chord 4:5:6:7:9.

 In the common practice period, "the root, 3rd, 7th, and 9th are the most common factors present in the V^{9} chord," with the 5th, "typically omitted".
 The ninth and seventh usually resolve downward to the fifth and third of I.

 Example of tonic dominant ninth chords include Bobbie Gentry's "Ode to Billie Joe" and Wild Cherry's "Play That Funky Music".
 James Brown's "I Got You (I Feel Good)" features a striking dominant 9th arpeggio played staccato at the end of the opening 12-bar sequence.
 The opening phrase of Chopin's well-known "Minute Waltz" climaxes on a dominant 9th chord: